Skip to main content

 A phishing email that asks for personal information in exchange for a ten million dollar ATM card.

-The sender of this email is claming that after you give them your personal information (full name, address, phone, valid ID, occupation, age/sex), you will receive a Visa ATM Card with ten million dollars on it!
+The sender of this email is claiming that after you give them your personal information (full name, address, phone, valid ID, occupation, age/sex), you will receive a Visa ATM Card with ten million dollars on it!
 Now that sounds way too good to be true.
 Here's why:

-The first major red flag is that the email is asking for personal information for a bank in Benin Republic, which is a country in Africa, as "quickly as possible".
+The first major red flag is that the email is asking for personal information for a bank in Benin Republic, which is a country in Africa, as "quickly as possible."
 Secondly, how do you have ten million dollars waiting for you?
 That sounds like the beginning of a scam.
 Don't fall for it.
 Also, the email is sent from abuse@scu.edu, even though the sender is in Benin, Africa.

 The verdict: this is a phishing scam.